Ohio provides financial aid and other resources for students who are active service members, veterans, and sometimes their family members as well.

 U.S. Armed Forces Benefits

-Montgomery GI Bill and Post 9/11 GI Bill - The Montgomery GI Bill and Post 9/11 GI Bill benefits are available for Servicemembers and veterans to help with education and training costs.
-The GI Bill provides up to $1,426 per month for 36 academic months (8 semesters) or a total of more than $51,000.
+Montgomery GI Bill and Post 9/11 GI Bill - The Montgomery GI Bill and Post 9/11 GI Bill benefits are available for service members and veterans to help with education and training costs.
 The GI Bill can be used for college, business technical or vocational courses; distance learning and correspondence courses; apprenticeship and job training; flight training; and licensing and certification exams.
 There are some differences in eligibility and benefits between the two GI Bills, so please compare carefully before choosing one program or the other.

 ROTC Stipend - ROTC is an elective curriculum you take along with your required college classes.
 It prepares you with the tools, training and experiences that will help you succeed in any competitive environment.
 Along with great leadership training, ROTC can pay for your college tuition, too.
 Sophomore cadets receive a $350 monthly stipend that increases to $450 for juniors and $500 for seniors.

 College Credit for Military Training and Experience - Before taking college courses, be sure to take the College Level Examination Program (CLEP) exams.
-The University System of Ohio is committed to the acceptance and awarding of college credit for CLEP and for training or experience in the United States Armed Forces or National Guard.
+Ohio's Public Institutions are committed to the acceptance and awarding of college credit for CLEP and for training or experience in the United States Armed Forces or National Guard.